 Because of their key role in the history, they are honored with their own day – the Windmill day in May.

 There were approximately 10.000 windmills in the past but today their number is decreased to around 1.000.
 Actually, you don’t have to go outside Amsterdam to see some windmills.
-Here are the top 3 windmills in Amsterdam.
+Here are the top 3 windmills of Amsterdam.

-The first one is called De Gooyer (also known as The Funenmolen) and is located in Amsterdam Oost (Fuenenkade 7) really close to the Artis zoo.
+The first one is called De Gooyer (also known as The Funenmolen) and is located in Amsterdam Oost (Fuenenkade 7) really close to the Artis Zoo.
 It’s the tallest wooden mill in The Netherlands.
 It was used for grinding grain in the past.
 Unfortunately, it’s not possible to go inside.
 However, there is a small brewery called Brouwerij ‘t IJ with a bar next to it.
 Do not hesitate to enter.
 It’s a unique chance to try a typical Dutch beer.

 The second windmill is called De Otter and it’s located in Amsterdam West.
 It’s approximately 20 min walking from Dam Square.
 De Otter is the last wood sawing mill in Amsterdam and the oldest one.
-From quite a long time the mill struggles of wind lack because of the tall buildings around it.
+For quite a long time the mill struggles of wind lack because of the tall buildings around it.
 Therefore, the mill doesn’t function anymore and it’s not open to visitors.

 The third one is called Molen van Sloten and it’s the only mill in Amsterdam open to visitors.
 The mill is located in the south-west part of Amsterdam and is fully functioning.
 Its main task is to regulate the water level in the surrounding area.
 It’s really cool to see how the mill actually works.
 Also, in a small room inside you will learn more about the Rembrandt’s life.
 There is also a small museum – Kuiperijmuseum, which is all about how the wooden barrels are being made and what are being used for.